insin/react-filtered-multiselect/README.md

 When backing objects are selected, the `onChange` callback is executed, passing a list of all backing objects selected so far.

+To hide already-selected items, pass them back to `FilteredMultiSelect` as its `selectedOptions` prop.
+This can be more convenient than manually removing the selected items from the list passed as `options`.

 To deselect items, remove them from the list passed back via the `onChange` callback and re-render the `FilteredMultiSelect` with the new list passed as its `selectedOptions` prop.